paulspencerwilliams/auctionsniperjava/README.md

 ### Mockito not strict mock...

 # Key lessons

+## anonymous classes are okay in the short term.
+Keep them inline until you understand sufficiently to refactor them out - remember the inline before refactor technique?

 ## Learning is key, not the code.
 That's why I deleted it all!!